RyanClementsHax/notes/cloud/aws/aws.md

   - gives you single view of your network
   - supports multicast without need to buy special hardware
   - need to use RAM (Resource Access Manager) to share the transit gateway between vpcs
+- application discovery service
+  - helps enterprise customers plan migration projects by gathering info about their on-prem data centers
+- aws batch
+  - batch service
+  - enables you to run hundreds of thousands of batch computing jobs
+- cloud endure migration
+  - simplifies the process of migrating applications from physical, virtual, and cloud-based infra
+  - ensures that they are fully operational in any aws region without compatibility issues
+- migration hub
+  - provides a single location to track the progress of application migrations across multiple aws and partner solutions
+- pin point
+  - to engage your customers by sending them targeted and transactional email, sms, push notifications, and voice messages